 If you’re overseas or in a combat zone, you can also file Form 2848 that designates your spouse to sign the return in your absence.
 Alternatively, you could designate your spouse to have power of attorney so that your spouse can sign forms in your absence.

 Your or your spouse’s military service doesn’t just earn you the gratitude of the country you serve, it also qualifies you for some special considerations when filing your tax returns.
 In addition to access to the same tax opportunities given to civilians, you also benefit from military-specific tax deductions and considerations.

-Credit Karma Tax® can help you file your own taxes and itemize deductions for simple tax returns.
-However, if your situation is complicated, or you need to file tax returns in multiple states, check with your base for help.
+If your situation is complicated, or you need to file tax returns in multiple states, check with your base for help.
 Most military bases provide free on-site tax preparation assistance for military families.